hipertracker/ansible-playbooks/README.md

 # ansible-playbooks

-Some playbooks from different projects.
+Some playbooks for different projects.